 Football Term: Touchback

-Basically, a touchback occurs when the ball is caught fairly within the end zone, so naturally, they usually happen from kickoffs.
-In that event, the receiving team will then line-up with the ball from their 25-yard line.
+A touchback occurs when the ball is caught reasonably within the end zone, so naturally; they usually happen from kickoffs.
+In that event, the receiving team will line up with the ball from their 25-yard line.

 Outside of kickoffs, the ball will start from the 20-yard line.

-For example, they can kneel within the end zone or simply let the ball cross the goal line, at which point the ball becomes dead.
+For example, they can kneel within the end zone or let the ball cross the goal line, at which point it dies.

 If the player in possession of the ball does not hold onto it, the kicking team can recover it and potentially score a touchdown.
-Yeah, you really don’t want to see them in your end zone after failing to catch the ball; it’s a really gutting feeling.
+You don’t want to see them in your end zone after failing to catch the ball; it’s a gutting feeling.

-Well, yes, that does sound pretty straightforward because college football rules are different.
+Yes, that sounds pretty straightforward because college football rules are different.

 College Football Touchback rule

 College football rules don’t differ from the NFL too much, but there is one big exception introduced reasonably recently.
-Indeed, the 2018-19 season saw the creation of the ‘fair catching’ rule.
+Indeed, the 2018-19 season created the ‘fair catching’ rule.

-With that in mind, it means that any fair catch from a kick-off or free-kick made between the goal line and the 25-yard line belonging to the receiving team is classed as a touchback.
+With that in mind, any fair catch from a kick-off or free-kick between the goal line and the 25-yard line belonging to the receiving team is a touchback.

-EG: If a team calls a fair catch on their 20-yard line, the play is classed as a touchback, so the ball goes to their 25-yeard line.
+EG: If a team calls a fair catch on their 20-yard line, the play is a touchback, so the ball goes to their 25-yard line.

-So, next time you’re asked, ‘what is a touchback in college football,’ you’ll be thinking back to this article and be thanking us.
+So, next time you’re asked, ‘what is a touchback in college football,’ you’ll think back to this article and thank us.
 Just think about how clever you’re going to sound.

 NFL Touchback Rule

-Much like any rule, the NFL rulebook offers extensive reading on the idea of touchbacks.
+Much like any rule, the NFL rulebook offers extensive reading on touchbacks.
 After all, as the leading voice for American football, they need to be clear and concise about anything that happens on the field of play.